Nuts and seeds are positively good for you

 In truth both chia and flax are excellent sources of omega 3 but chia definitely has the edge on minerals providing 631mg of calcium and 466mg of magnesium per 100 gram (flax is 199mg of calcium and 362mg of magnesium).

 I have a 15 gram serving every day (a heaped dessertspoon) which gives me 100mg of calcium and 70mg of magnesium.
 That’s a really decent amount.

-Chia is also very low in sodium (19mg versus 34mg per 100g in flax) and very high in fibre, as is flax.
+Chia is also very low in sodium (19mg versus 34mg per 100g in flax) and very high in fibreFibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass…, as is flax.
 Both provide soluble fibres.
-Both are high in protein.
+Both are high in proteinProteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
 Chia is about 20% protein, much higher than grains, including quinoa.

 Flax has some disadvantages too which probably stopped it becoming a staple food.
 Historically it was used more for clothing and for oil.
 Unlike chia is has quite a high level of anti-nutrients such as glycosides, trypsin inhibitors, phytic acid and others.
 I don’t want to put you off eating flax but these anti-nutrients don’t make it the ideal food in large quantities while you could literally live off chia.
 Chia, being very high in antioxidants, also stores for longer.